Naz Osmanoglu: Comedy

 Osmanoglu was the winner of the 2009 "Amused Moose Laugh Off", runner-up in "So You Think You're Funny" in 2009, and member of sketch trio "WitTank", which featured on the BBC Three stand up and sketch series Live at the Electric.
 He also made an appearance in Russell Howard's Good News.
-He appeared in "Flat TV", a short online comedy series for BBC Three, with flatmate Tom Rosenthal.
-Recently, he has done stand-up shows, titled "1000% Awesome" and "Ottoman Without an Empire", appearing at the Edinburgh Festival with both, as well as many gigs throughout the UK & Europe, and also in California.
+He appeared in Flat TV, a short online comedy series for BBC Three, with flatmate Tom Rosenthal.
+Recently, he has performed stand-up shows titled 1000% Awesome and Ottoman Without an Empire, appearing at the Edinburgh Festival with both, as well as many gigs throughout the UK & Europe, and also in California.

 In 2015, he visited Turkey, the home of his ancestors, for the first time.
 During his stay he visited the Dolmabahçe Palace where his grandfather Şehzade Cengiz Nazim was born.
 He also held three different standup shows that were well received by the Turkish audience.

+In 2016, he had a small role in "The Devil of Christmas", the first episode of the third series of black comedy anthology Inside No. 9.